rif2002/CLI_NodeJs_Work/README.md

-# 📝 Node.js Project #1: CLI Todo App
+# 📝 Node.js Project: CLI Todo App

 A simple command-line Todo application built with Node.js using the readline module.
 It allows users to add and view tasks directly from the terminal through an interactive text-based menu.